 "Finding someone you trust to confide in can be a productive way of tackling difficult issues.
-Tell a good listener how you are feeling and you may be surprised at the positive effect that this can have on your outlook on life.
+Tell a good listener how you are feeling and you may be surprised at the positive effect that this can have on your outlook.
 Don't be afraid to reach out for help, whether from friends, your GP, a local counselling service or a telephone help line.
-Online groups can also offer easy-to-access support with people in similar situations, be it professionally run, or community support forums.
+Online groups can also offer easy-to-access support with people in similar situations, be it a professionally run group, or a community support forum.